Principal investigator(s)

 For patients

 Patients with a glioma, the most prevalent primary malignant brain tumour, demonstrate a high symptom burden and experience many disease-specific symptoms such as cognitive dysfunction and seizures.
 Although patients receive treatment with surgery, radiotherapy and chemotherapy, current treatment options are not curative.
 Therefore, the quality of survival is for these patients at least as important as the duration of survival.
 Because primary brain tumours are relatively rare, and the number of trials that included assessments of health-related quality of life (HRQOL) are limited, it is essential to combine these datasets.
-By combining these datasets we will be able to answer clinically relevant questions that could not be answered until now.
-For example, we will study what specific concurrent symptoms cause a deficit in functioning, as management of these symptoms may result in an improved HRQOL.
-Also, we will use certain models that combine information on the impact of a treatment on both survival and HRQOL.
+By combining these datasets clinically relevant questions can be answered.
+For example, what specific concurrent symptoms cause a deficit in functioning, as management of these symptoms may result in an improved HRQOL.
+Also, certain models were used to combine information on the impact of a treatment on both survival and HRQOL.
 Such information may help physicians to decide which treatment is best for a specific patient.

 Publications